-We area law firm with lawyers and solicitors who offer legal aid to clients in Airdrie, Coatbridge, Motherwell, Hamilton, Cumbernauld, Bellshill, Wishaw and throughout Lanarkshire and the rest of Scotland.
+We are a law firm with lawyers and solicitors who offer legal aid to clients in Airdrie, Cumbernauld, Hamilton and Motherwell, Coatbridge, Hamilton, Bellshill, Wishaw and throughout Lanarkshire and the rest of Scotland.
 Legal aid allows those who would not otherwise be able to afford it to get help for their legal problems.
 The Scottish Legal Aid Board can provide funding to help people who qualify to get legal advice and representation from a lawyer or solicitor.

 - Civil legal assistance helps people to get legal advice and representation, in civil cases.
 This covers cases such as family law, divorce, child contact and residence, interdict, compensation claims, guardianship and eviction actions.
-However, legal aid is also available to allow a lawyer to act for you in other matters such as wills, guardianship orders and powers of attorney.
+However, legal aid is also available to allow a lawyer to act for you in other matters such as wills, guardianship orders, guardianship renewals and powers of attorney.

 - Criminal legal assistance helps people who have been charged with a criminal offence to get legal advice and representation.

 - Childrens Legal Aid – covers Childrens referral hearings and other areas relating to protection and care of children

 Civil legal assistance includes advice and assistance and civil legal aid.
 Similarly, criminal legal assistance is advice and assistance and criminal legal aid.
 Advice and assistance helps to pay for advice from a solicitor on any matter of Scots law.
 (For example, to try to settle a dispute without going to court.)